delpinolisette/hackalytics2025-growthfactorai/documentation/technical_writeup.md

 Since we noticed several instances where rows seemed identical minus the trip volume, which was interesting, we wanted to take those average of those volumes and combined them into one observation.

 After an unpacking of the geom data, we realized we could not dedupe as these were distinct geometries tied to distinct trip volumes.
+However, these distinct geometries were sometimes tied to the same Open Street Map id, which was curious, one such example occuring over 200 times.

 ### Zooming In on an Example: